LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 * A domain is a collection of related [intents](intent-builder-intents.html) and [entities](intent-builder-entities.html).
 * A domain has a specified NLU provider and language.
 * In a bot, you can associate one domain with each dialog.
 This gives you access inside the dialog to the intents and entities within the domain, so you can associate them with interactions.
-For example, you might associate an intent with a Dialog Starter interaction to use the intent to trigger the dialog's flow.
-For more on this, see [here](conversation-builder-assist.html).
+For example, you might [associate an intent with a Dialog Starter interaction](conversation-builder-assist.html) to use the intent to trigger the dialog's flow.

 #### Training